StrikingLoo/strikingloo.github.io/wiki/macroeconomics-mru.md

 title: "Macroeconomics (Notes on MOOC by MRU)"
 tags: mooc, economics, macroeconomics, gdp, world modeling
 description: "Notes for the course on Macroeconomics by Marginal Revolution University.
 These are still in early stages as I am going through the course."
-abstract: "Notes for the course on Macroeconomics by Marginal Revolution University.
-These are still in early stages as I am going through the course."
+abstract: "Notes for the course on Macroeconomics by Marginal Revolution University."
 language: English
-importance: 1
+importance: 7
 ---

 ## GDP